Recognizing Anything to Which Mind Gives Rise

 Also, for example, in The Lotus Sutra, it was stated, “Because it is to be realized completely by the Buddhas’ deep awareness (Sanggye Yeshe), you could never say to those who would (prematurely) write about this method of their own accord that you are enlightened.
 If you ask why, it is because those who are protectors of refuge have regard for the times.”

 Thus, the term “Gelug-Kagyu tradition” in the title of the text seems to refer to some specific lineage.
 I believe that it does.
-The manner of exposition in it is slightly different from the general way Tsongkhapa has spoken about the madhyamaka tradition, as seen in An Ocean of Reason [Commentary on Nagarjuna’s “Root Verses on the Middle Way”], Totally Clarifying the Intentions [of Chandrakirti’s “Supplement to (Nagarjuna’s ‘Root Verses on) the Middle Way’”], A Grand and A Short Presentation of an Exceptionally Perceptive State of Mind and The Essence of Excellent Explanation of Interpretable and Definitive Meanings.
+The manner of exposition in it is slightly different from the general way Tsongkhapa has spoken about the madhyamaka tradition, as seen in An Ocean of Reason [Commentary on Nagarjuna’s “Root Verses on the Middle Way”], Illuminating the Intent: An Explanation of (Chandrakirti’s) “Engaging in the Middle Way”, A Grand and A Short Presentation of an Exceptionally Perceptive State of Mind and The Essence of Excellent Explanation of Interpretable and Definitive Meanings.
 Also in our text there are a large number of quotations from works by previous Kagyu masters.
 Even in A Ritual to Honor the Spiritual Master, concerning guru-yoga in connection with mahamudra, the Fourth Panchen Lama uses technical terms such as “primordial Buddhahood” and, “Samantabhadra, the totally excellent state.”
 Especially the words of the ceremony, praises and requests in connection with the fourth empowerment, or “initiation,” are a bit eclectic.
 They have a shared basis with the terminology of the dzogchen view.

 This concludes an explanation of A Root Text for Mahamudra.
 It is an excellent, very clear and beneficial text that is extremely meaningful and purposeful for the mind.
 It has a close connection with the practice of anuttarayoga tantra’s complete stage.
 In order to give those who are intensely interested in its practice far-reaching and unshakable inspiration, I have delivered, as requested, this discourse on mahamudra on the basis of inspiration from the entire line of lineage masters.